 Looking at homes to potentially buy is fun, but serious buyers need to start off with their mortgage lender first.
 The best way to buy a home is to get a mortgage pre-approval first.
 That way, you already know how much house you can afford and what your loan options are.
-What's more, home sellers expect all potential buyers to have a pre-approval in hand and will negotiate more readily with those who are approved for financing.
+What's more, home sellers expect all potential buyers to have a pre-approved home loan letter in hand and will negotiate more readily with those who are approved for financing.

-To get pre-approved for a mortgage loan is quite simple.
+To get pre-approved for a mortgage or pre-qualified for a home loan is quite simple.
 Here's what you need:

 #1 Proof of Income